sassoftware/visual-analytics-sdk/documentation/docs/api/ReportHandle.md

 ### exportPDF(options?: ExportPDFOptions): Promise\<string>

-Generates a PDF of the report and returns a URL to the PDF document.
+Exports a PDF of the report and returns a URL to the PDF document.

 `options` is an [`ExportPDFOptions`](ExportPDFOptions.md) that controls the format of the exported PDF document.
 If no `options` parameter is supplied, the report will be exported using the default options values.